 4. Pay per year, not per month

 With the average car insurance premium for young drivers into the thousands of pounds, it can be tempting for young drivers to stagger payments rather than shelling out for the cover all in one go.
 It’s usually much cheaper to pay for the whole year in advance rather than paying monthly, if you can afford to.
 You’ll avoid the monthly interest charges and could save a substantial amount.

 5. Consider increasing your excess

-Choosing to pay a higher voluntary excess on top of the compulsory excess you’re quoted — the amount you’d have to pay up front if you made a claim – can significantly reduce the cost of your car insurance.
-However, make sure you’re able to afford to pay the excess if you do have an accident – young drivers with little money could struggle to stump up £500 or more after a crash.
+Choosing to pay a higher voluntary excess on top of the compulsory excess you’re quoted — the amount you’d have to pay up front if you made a claim — can significantly reduce the cost of your car insurance.
+However, make sure you’re able to afford to pay the excess if you do have an accident — young drivers with little money could struggle to stump up £500 or more after a crash.
 Furthermore, statistically speaking, young drivers are more likely to make a claim within the first year of driving, so beware that you could end up forking out the higher voluntary excess early on.

 6. Think about the level of cover you need

 Comprehensive car cover is normally the most expensive type of car insurance — it covers both your car and other vehicles if you have an accident.
 Third-party cover — the most basic level of cover — covers claims against you if you’re involved in an accident and injure someone.
 It also covers the cost of repairing or replacing the other person’s car, but not your own.
 Assess how often you plan to drive, what you can afford to cover, and what type of superficial car damage you might be prepared to live with.
 Learn more with our guide on the different types of car insurance.

 7. …but don’t assume third-party is the cheapest insurance for young drivers

 8. Add a named driver, but beware of ‘fronting’